Frederick Frank (businessman): Career

 As of March 18, 2009, Frederick Frank and Mary Tanner joined Peter J. Solomon, of PJ SOLOMON to form a new practice focusing on pharmaceuticals and life sciences.

 Frank became a vice chairman at Peter J. Solomon, while Tanner became a managing director.

 As of January 15, 2013, Frederick Frank and Mary Tanner joined Burrill & Company.
-Frank became chair of Burrill Securities (2013-) and vice chair of Burrill and Company (January 15, 2013-).
+Frank became chair of Burrill Securities (2013–) and vice chair of Burrill and Company (January 15, 2013–).
 Tanner became the Senior Managing Director of Burrill Securities and of Burrill & Company.

 As of 2014, Frank and Tanner founded EVOLUTION Life Science Partners, and Frank became chair of the company.
 Frank has also served on numerous advisory groups and boards of directors.

 Philanthropy

 As of October, 1997, the non-profit Tanner Frank Foundation of New York City was granted charitable status.
 Frank has served on the board of advisors of the School of Management (SOM) at Yale University, and has given generously to SOM.
 Gifts include the establishment of a language study fellowship and a visiting professorship in 1998.
 In 2007, he established a professorship, which was first filled in 2009 when Gary Gorton became Yale's first Frederick Frank Class of 1954 Professor of Management and Finance.
 On April 9, 2012 Olav Sorenson became the inaugural holder of the Frank and Tanner Professor of Management.

+Frank died on September 11, 2021, at the age of 89.